SCENE 01 / THERMAL IMAGING

 Heat visualization for your Dutch production.

+Here is how this works in practice.
 Thermal imaging cameras detect infrared radiation to visualize heat signatures invisible to standard cameras.
-In the Netherlands this technology supports unique wildlife filmmaking—tracking grey seals on the Wadden Islands, spoonbills in coastal wetland reserves, semi-wild Konik horses in Oostvaardersplassen, and red foxes across the dunes—while delivering essential coverage of Rotterdam's mega-port (Europe's largest), Eindhoven's ASML semiconductor lithography, Amsterdam data centres, and the country's vast greenhouse horticulture operations.
+In the Netherlands this technology supports unique wildlife filmmaking—tracking grey seals on the Wadden Islands, spoonbills in coastal wetland reserves, semi-wild Konik horses in Oostvaardersplassen, and red foxes across the dunes—while delivering key coverage of Rotterdam's mega-port (Europe's largest), Eindhoven's ASML semiconductor lithography, Amsterdam data centres, and the country's vast greenhouse horticulture operations.

-We source professional FLIR thermal systems and infrared cinematographers across the Netherlands and Europe, working with the Netherlands Film Commission, Rotterdam Film Commission, and the Amsterdam Film Office.
-Our team coordinates equipment customs, secures ILT drone permits, and arranges access to Wadden Sea protected areas and Schiphol-adjacent zones, ensuring your thermal footage qualifies for the 35% Netherlands Film Production Incentive.
+Here is the short of it.
+We source pro FLIR thermal systems and infrared cinematographers across the Netherlands and Europe, working with the Netherlands Film Commission, Rotterdam Film Commission, and the Amsterdam Film Office.
+Our team sets up gear customs, secures ILT drone permits, and arranges access to Wadden Sea covered areas and Schiphol-adjacent zones, making sure your thermal footage qualifies for the 35% Netherlands Film Production Incentive.

 Capabilities